-As thecontinues to mutate and wreak havoc, some variants that pop up are more contagious, lead to more severe disease, and are therefore more concerning than others.
-Variants such as alpha and have proved to be more transmissible and potentially lead to more hospitalizations than the original virus.
-But until a variant begins circulating in communities or squares up against coronavirus , there's a lot of guesswork involved about how concerned, exactly, we should be.
+As the coronavirus continues to mutate and wreak havoc, some variants that pop up are more contagious and lead to more severe disease, and are therefore more concerning than others.
+Variants such as alpha and (especially) delta have proved to be more transmissible and potentially lead to more hospitalizations than the original virus.
+But until a variant begins circulating in communities or squares up against coronavirus vaccines, there's a lot of guesswork involved when it comes to how concerned, exactly, we should be.

-The Times also reported that preliminary studies (not yet published in peer-reviewed journals) show that while antibodies induced by Pfizer, Moderna and CoronaVac (a Chinese COVID-19 vaccine) were less powerful against lambda than the original strain, they still "neutralize" the virus and are expected to be effective against lambda.
+So far, there's no research to suggest that the three vaccines available in the US won't be effective against lambda.
+Preliminary studies (not yet peer-reviewed) show that while antibodies induced by Pfizer, Moderna and CoronaVac (a Chinese COVID-19 vaccine) were less powerful against lambda than the original strain, they still "neutralize" the virus and are expected to be effective against lambda.
 It's also important to note that this seems to be the case for pretty much every coronavirus variant, as all three US vaccines were developed after the original coronavirus had begun mutating and other variants of the virus were already circulating.

 As long as a significant portion of the world's population remains unvaccinated or without immunity to the coronavirus, it will keep mutating and more variants will form.
 It's difficult to gauge the danger of lambda's prevalence in Peru, which has a population that's about 19% fully vaccinated and without the vaccine access that countries like the US have.